Top 10 Underrated Monsters in Yu-Gi-Oh

 Monsters in Yu-Gi-Oh

 As duelists know, monsters form the backbone of almost any deck.
 They attack your opponent's life, guard your own, and alter the game with a variety of tricky effects.
-Many monsters (Blue-Eyes, Qliphorts, etc.) are praised for their power, yet we occasionally see hidden gems go unnoticed.
+Many monsters (Blue-Eyes, Qliphorts, etc.) are praised for their power, yet we occasionally see hidden gems slip by unnoticed.

 Am I saying these guys are still competitive in current play?
-No, some admittedly haven't endured the test of time.
-But many slipped under the radar despite displaying impressive abilities (for their eras) and still make appearances in retro decks.
-So, let's discover the ten most underrated monsters of dueling's past!
+No, some admittedly haven't endured the test of time as well as others.
+But many crept under our radars despite displaying impressive abilities (for their eras) and still make appearances in retro decks.
+So, let's discover the ten best underrated monsters of dueling's past!

 10. Blowback Dragon

 Like many single-tribute monsters (Mobius the Frost Monarch, Caius the Shadow Monarch), Blowback functions as a high ATK/removal combo.
 The downside here is there's only a 50% chance of the removal working.
 However, not only is the removal reusable (it's once per turn), it can target any type of card: monster, spell, or trap!
-Finally, Blowback's Machine type synchronizes with the numerous Machine-central combinations (Limiter Removal, Power Bond, and the like).
+Finally, Blowback's Machine type synchronizes with the numerous Machine-central combinations (Limiter Removal, Power Bond, etc.) as well as rare coin flip-centered effects.

-Veterans may be reminded of similar card Barrel Dragon, which upgrades Blowback's ATK but costs two tributes and can only target monsters.
+Veterans may be reminded of similar card Barrel Dragon, which upgrades Blowback's ATK and level but costs two tributes and can only target monsters.

 Level 10 Tragoedia can be tribute-summoned with two sacrifices, but why bother when it's so easy to summon?
 You can cast it for free whenever you take any battle damage, and its battle stats constantly change based on the number of cards in your hand.
 Each gives 600, making scores of 3000 and above very possible.